^

 • Agriculture: as a fertilizer and insecticide.

-Boric acid is also used at home:
+Boric acid also finds application at home:

 • Insecticide: effective against ants, cockroaches and other insects.

-Indications Boric acid
+Indications boric acid

-1. Treatment of Fungal Infections:
+1. Treatment of fungal infections:

-2. Treatment of Eye Infections:
+2. Treatment of eye infections:

-• Boric acid solution is used as an eye wash for various eye infections, such as conjunctivitis, to relieve inflammation and reduce irritation.
+• Boric acid solution is used as an eye wash for various eye infections such as conjunctivitis to relieve inflammation and reduce irritation.

-3. Treatment of Skin Conditions:
+3. Treatment of skin diseases:

 • Used in powder or solution form to treat certain skin infections and conditions, including psoriasis and eczema, and to treat cuts and minor wounds to prevent infection.

-4. Ear Infections:
+4. Ear infections:

-Industrial and Domestic Uses
+Industrial and domestic use

-1. As an Insecticide:
+1. As an insecticide:

 • Boric acid is effective against insects such as cockroaches, ants and other pests.
 It disrupts their digestive system and acts as a dry contact poison.